BonacePatrick/Mark8-web/README.md

 UI features you don't see is because ui for it doesn't provided to me as part of challenge.

-However user can search, interact with products by add, save product to cart.
+However user create & login with their accounts and access to search, interact with products by add, save product to cart.